UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 |      UNI       |           University           |
 |      HOS       |            Hospital            |

-Each group represents a broad category that the universe of non-profits can be comprehensively sorted into.
+Each group represents a broad category that the entire spectrum of nonprofits can be comprehensively sorted into.

 ### Level 2: Industry